zromick/Authentication-with-Okta-TypeScript/README.md

 The initial app comes from here [Authentication with Okta](https://github.com/smashingmagazine/Authentiaction-with-Okta).
 This forked app provides a solution for those using TypeScript.
 It also removes some unneeded files.

-You'll need to replace your OktaBaseURL and clientId to get things working (in config.tsx)
+You'll need to replace your oktaBaseURL and oktaClientId to get things working (in config.tsx)